 Choose credit unions and become a credit union member instead.
 Some of the biggest most well-known banks in America are nothing more than frauds.
 Banks have stock-holders and as such, they have one mission in life.
 To make Mr. Stockholder rich.
 You do all the work; they get all the pay.
 Some more friendlier banks offer incentives to employees in the form of bonuses, most, and it kills me to say this, incentive with jobs.
 As an employee, if you don’t sell a certain amount, you don’t work there.
 I’ve seen 3-year-old employees let go because they slipped up ONE month and came 20% less than quota.
 Banks don’t care.
 Why should they; they can hire someone else to fill that spot in a matter of days.

 At a credit union, its employee based, much like Winco.
 YOU get a share of the profits.
 They call that dividends.
 You get interest on checking, savings, the whole sha-bang.
 When they profit, so do you!
 There’s no stockholder at the top sucking up all that cash.
 It’s distributed within the company, and you are equal with employees.
-Credit unions also tend to give regular bonuses to their employees and it’s not performance based, which means you don’t have to be ruthless, you can be nice, HONEST even, and still get paid!
+Credit unions also tend to give regular bonuses to their employees and it’s not performance-based, which means you don’t have to be ruthless, you can be nice, HONEST even, and still get paid!

 Credit unions generally care about the people.
 Because the people are technically part owner and NCUA protects credit unions better than banks in my opinion.
 As a part of NCUA, your accounts are insured up to $250,000 if the credit union goes belly up and takes off and runs.
 If banks do that, while the amount of coverage is the same, there seems to be more red tape to cross.